-The coolest part about this reef though is that it’s very close to the mainland.
-Unlike the Great Barrier, which is 150 miles from Cairns, you can literally swim (safely) to the Ningaloo Reef from the beach in some places i.e. Coral Bay.
+The coolest part about this reef is that it’s very close to the mainland.
+Unlike the Great Barrier Reef, which is 150 miles from Cairns, you can literally swim (safely) to the Ningaloo Reef from the beach in some places i.e. Coral Bay.

 Having a watercraft will, of course, unlock, more of the Ningaloo Reef.
-There are a number of sailing companies around Exmouth and Coral Bay though a kayak may be sufficient enough.
+There are a number of sailing companies around Exmouth and Coral Bay, though a kayak may be sufficient enough.

-Inside of the city itself, there are a few tourist sites of note.
-London Court is a lovely street built in Elizabethan fashion complete with Tudor-style homes and coat-of-arms on the doors; obviously, not the most authentic of attractions but pretty nonetheless.
+Inside the city itself, there are a few tourist sites of note.
+London Court is a lovely street built in Elizabethan fashion, complete with Tudor-style homes and coat-of-arms on the doors; obviously, not the most authentic of attractions… but pretty nonetheless.

-Adjacent Fremantle is a separate destination in its own right (see section below) and definitely somewhere worth checking out.
-From Fremantle, you can book a ferry to the idyllic Rottnest Island for the chance to see the unique quokka and some gorgeous beaches.
+Adjacent Fremantle is a separate destination in its own right (see the section below) and definitely somewhere worth checking out.
+From Fremantle, you can book a ferry to the idyllic Rottnest Island for the chance to see the smiling quokkas and some gorgeous beaches.

 Speaking of beaches, Perth has some of the best in Australia.
 Scarborough and Cottesloe are the city’s most famous strips of sand.
 Mullaloo Beach and Pinnaroo Point are lesser-known but absolutely breathtaking.

 Off mainland Australia, Tasmania is Australia’s forgotten state – a bit of an afterthought that only evokes images of Looney Toon characters or barbarous locals it would seem.